zuozhenggh/learning-library/common/labs/setup-compute-generic/setup-compute.md

 * **Author** - Rene Fontcha, Master Principal Solutions Architect, NA Technology
 * **Contributors** - Kay Malcolm, Product Manager, Database Product Management
-* **Last Updated By/Date** - Kay Malcolm, Product Manager, Database Product Management, August 2020
+* **Last Updated By/Date** - Kay Malcolm, Product Manager, Database Product Management, September 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.